rnowley/buildcs/README.md

   * name: The name of the reference.
   * path: The location of the dll, this is used for copying dlls to the output directory.
 * sourceFiles: A list of source files to be compiled.
+* buildType: The type of file produced by the build process, this can have the values:
+  * exe
+  * library
+  * module
+  * winexe
+* outputFilename: The filename to be given to the file produced by the build process.
+The file extension is determined by the build type.
+* sourceDirectory: The root directory where the source files are located.
+* destinationDirectory: The directory where the compiled file and reference dlls are to be output to.
+* libraryPath: A list of directories where the reference dlls are located.